-“We can’t all be as tough as Stallone.
+“We can’t all be as tough as Stallone is in the movies.
 You’re right about that, but we don’t all have to be that muscular to be that tough.
 We just need to be big enough.
 Besides, big muscular guys don’t run that fast normally.”

 “Are you big enough for Special Forces?”